Tanosimboangy/Jacquit-Portfolio/README.md

 ## Description

-This is my Portfolio, which is built with gatsby.
+This is my portfolio, which is built with Gatsby.
 It is more about me and the projects that I have built.

 ## Built with